numba/numba/docs/source/cuda/examples.rst

    :dedent: 8
    :linenos:

-The initial state of the problem can be visualized with ``matplotlib``:
+The initial state of the problem can be visualized as:

 .. image:: laplace_initial.svg